-Independent UK Pharmacy Professional Leadership Advisory Board launched to strengthen collaboration
+Independent UK Pharmacy Professional Leadership Advisory Board to strengthen collaboration

-Read an open letter announcing the Board
+Read the September Board statement

 Independent Chair of the UK Pharmacy Professional Leadership Advisory Board Sir Hugh Taylor: